This mango mojito is a fruity version of the traditional mint mojito cocktail.

 I’ve been playing around with bitters lately, and I love incorporating them into my cocktails.
-I think this lime bitter works perfectly in this recipe.
 If you can’t find it, or don’t want to use it, simply omit it.

 In cocktail shaker (or flat bottomed drinking glass), add 8-10 mint leaves and 3 sugar cubes.
 If desired, add 2-3 dashes of lime bitters.